Best practices for building flows

 Place the API Connector Close Card first in a flow

 One way to manage the risk of a timeout is to close the HTTP connection as quickly as possible.
-One best practice is to add the API Connector Close card as the first card in the flow.
+A best practice is to add the API Connector Close card as the first card in the flow.
 This allows the Workflows engine to immediately release its HTTP connection to the caller (HTTP client).
 Then the Workflows engine asynchronously processes the rest of the flow.
 See Close.

 Another best practice is to use the combination of Call Flow Async and Flow Control Return Raw cards.
 They allow you to start processing work asynchronously and have fine-grained control over the HTTP response.
 See Call Flow Async and Return Raw.